trackreco/trackreco.github.io-source/content/pages/index.md

 The LHC collides proton beams at the center of our detectors.
-By measuring the energy and momentum of the escaping particles, we infer the existence of massive particles that were created and decayed in the collisions and measure those massive particles’ properties.
-The determination of the trajectories of charged particles ("tracks") from a set of positions of energy deposits from the various layers in our detector ("hits"), plays a key role in identifying particles and measuring their charge and momentum.
-This pattern recognition problem (known as "track reconstruction" or simply "tracking") is as a whole the most computationally complex and time consuming, most sensitive to increased activity in the detector, and traditionally, least amenable to parallelized processing.
+By measuring the energy and momentum of the escaping particles, we infer the existence of massive particles that were created in the collisions and measure the massive particles’ properties based on their decay products.
+The determination of the trajectories of charged particles ("tracks") from a set of positions of energy deposits from the various layers in our detector ("hits") plays a key role in identifying particles and measuring their charge and momentum.
+This pattern recognition problem&mdash;known as "track reconstruction" or simply "tracking"&mdash;is as a whole the most computationally complex and time-consuming step in the measurement process, as well as the most sensitive to increased activity in the detector, and traditionally, the least amenable to parallelized processing.

 This project aims to develop tracking algorithms based on the Kalman Filter